Intermodalics/pickit-docs/docs/documentation/web-interface/index.rst

 Follow :ref:`these instructions <connect-computer>` on how to connect an external computer to your Pickit system.
-When successfully connected to the Pickit web interface, you should expect to see something similar to the below image:
+When successfully connected to the Pickit web interface, you should expect to see something similar to the image below:

 .. image:: /assets/images/Documentation/web-interface/pickit-webinterface-22.png